manuGil/online-core/docs/source/radiometric-ops.rst

 .. note::
    **Reflection.**
-   On the basis of just theoretical knowledge, you can predict the colour of a land cover type in a colour composite (assuming  there are no other land cover types present in an image, which may have a lower or higher reflectance).
+   *Based on only theoretical knowledge, you can predict the colour of a land cover type in a colour composite.
+This is assuming there are no other land cover types present in an image, which may have a lower or higher reflectance*.
 Take the time to understand this statement and study the topic once more if necessary.
 You could also discuss this topic further in the virtual classroom.

 Multiband Display: Applying Colour Composites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the previous section, you determine the relative brightness for three types of land cover.
-Then you determined the theoretical colour in a specific colour composite.
+Then, you determined the theoretical colour in a specific colour composite.
 In this section, we will compare the theoretical colour for water and vegetation with the actual colour in the colour composite.

 Task 4.1
    Open the ``Spot270611.img`` in QGIS and use a band combination of 3, 4 and 2 for Red, Green and Blue.
 Set the contrast enhancement to :math:`35%` and :math:`98%` for all bands using the Actual (slower) Accuracy, as shown below.

    .. image:: _static/img/task-spot-composite.png
       :align: center

-   Zoom into image so that you can easily confirm what colour was assigned to water.
+   Zoom in to the image so that you can easily confirm what colour was assigned to water.
 Also verify whether the theoretical colours, you determined in the previous section, math colours that you see in this colour composite.

 .. attention::
    **Question.**
-   When comparing the theoretical colours and the result of applying the colour composite,  you will find out that there is some discrepancies.What could be the courses behind such discrepancies?
+   When comparing the theoretical colours and the result of applying the colour composite,  you will find out that there are some discrepancies.
+What could be the courses behind such discrepancies?

-By now you should have learned that knowing the relative spectral reflectance of classes indicating the relative brightness’s in various spectral bands help you to understand and interpret images.
-And that you can predict the ranges of DN values for an specific object, when you know and understand the spectral properties of such objects.
+By now, you have to realise that by knowing the relative *spectral reflectance* of a class in every spectral band helps to understand and interpret images.
+That such spectral reflectance is visualised as relative brightness.
+Finally, that you can predict, for a given sensor, the ranges of DN values for a specific object, if you know and understand the spectral properties of such objects.

-Some land cover types might have similar or the same spectral reflectance property in certain ranges of the Electromagnetic (EM) spectrum.
+Some land cover types might have similar or the same spectral reflectance property in specific ranges of the Electromagnetic (EM) spectrum.
 The integration of more bands in the analysis,  and the assessment of the spectral properties in other ranges of the EM spectrum, can result in the successful discrimination of more types of land cover.
-This is true not only in the case of land cover, but also for many other objects in an remote sensing image.
+This is true not only in the case of land cover but also for many other objects in a remote sensing image.

 Image Enhancement by Histogram Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One method to enhance images, for interpretation or analysis, uses histogram operations.
 These operations are usually referred to as **global contrast enhancement operations**.
 To experiment with contrast enhancement, we will use a TM image of the 24th of august 1999, ``tm24aug99.img``.
-This image covers a large water body and different types of  land cover,  and it has areas are covered by clouds.
+This image covers a large water body and different types of land cover,  and it has clouds-covered areas.

 Contrast Stretching
 *******************